 Oi companheiros!
 This time I tell you about Recife, Olinda and Praia da Pipa.

 Recife is a big city with a beautiful beach overlooked by modern skyscrapers and a river that, flowing, creates several canals crossed by bridges and footbridges.
-The ancient area is a mixture of churches, monuments, colonial buildings with bright colours, ugly and dilapidated apartment buildings and many colourful markets with vibrant music at high volume.
-Olinda, just few km away, is a small colonial gem that from the sea climbs to a hill.
-I post the photos.
+The ancient area is a mixture of churches, monuments, colonial buildings with bright colors, ugly and decrepit modern buildings, and many colorful markets with vibrant music at high volume.
+Olinda, just a few km away, is a small colonial gem that from the sea climbs to a hill.

-The first evening in Olinda was very nice because there was already a carnival atmosphere.
+The first evening in Olinda was fun because there was already a carnival atmosphere.
 I had met on the bus to Recife Antoni, French, and we went for drinks at a club called the Botega do Vejo where we met two girls from Recife, Jani (pictured with Antoni) and Camilla.
-And then other locals.
+And also other locals.

-Usually I don’t like much the police, but in place as Recife I was not sad to see them around Just right when I left the state of Bahia, the police went on strike and there was total chaos, robberies, murders (only in Salvador over 50), whole bus stopped in the streets and looted, etc…
+Just after I left the state of Bahia the police went on strike and total chaos broke out: robberies, murders (only in Salvador over 50), buses stopped on the streets and looted.

-Here we are in Praia da Pipa, a bit south of Natal, a very nice place, with, needless to say, fabulous beaches.
+In Praia da Pipa, a bit south of Natal.
+A very nice place, with, needless to say, fabulous beaches.

-The first swim I did at this beach, called “Baia dos Golfinhos” – the dolphins’ Bay.
-I thought it was just a name, but as I bathed appeared out all around!
-Then all the people from the beach came into the sea to see them more closely and the dolphins stayed a long time to swim around, very social animals.
+My first swim here was on this beach, called “Baia dos Golfinhos” – the dolphins’ Bay.
+I thought it was just a name, but as I was swimming they appeared all around me!
+Then almost all the people from the beach came into the sea to see them closely and the dolphins stayed a long time to swim around, they are very social animals.

-Also the beaches of Praia da Pipa, as those south of Arraial, are flanked by red rocks overlooking.
+The beaches of Praia da Pipa are flanked by red overlooking rocks.
 Here we are on the Chapadao, a sort of wide open space on the rock with a breathtaking view on the beaches below and the endless sea.

 All right.
 Enough for now!
 See you next time.